sfritzell/Data-Management/README.md

 # Data-Management
 A tutorial on data-management basics using OpenRefine.
-Adapted from a 2017 Data Managment workshop designed by Rachael Starry and the [tri-cods tidy-data workshop](https://github.com/tri-cods/tidy-data).

 As scholars seeking to use digital methods in our research, we need to understand how we can make both quantitative and qualitative data machine-readable and machine-usable.
 But what is data anyway?
 What is a dataset?
 Where can we find raw data?
 How do we know whether our data is "clean" or "dirty"?
 How can we clean "dirty" data?
 These are a few of the questions which this workshop sets out to address.

+This tutorial was adapted from a 2017 Data Managment workshop designed by Rachael Starry and the [tri-cods tidy-data module](https://github.com/tri-cods/tidy-data).

 ## Learning Goals
 - Understand the structure and appearance of datasets